The power of a background in portrait photography

 Further inspiration

 When creating backgrounds for portraits, consider experimenting with three-dimensional objects.
-To create this self-portrait, Germaine Persinger hung flowers directly from the ceiling using string, allowing them to fall into the foreground and background (above).
+To create this -portrait, Germaine Persinger hung flowers directly from the ceiling using string, allowing them to fall into the foreground and background (above).
 Angela Perez, meanwhile, used reflective gold fringe and gelled LED lights to create an electric vibe (below).

 The best portrait backgrounds complement your sitter without pulling attention away from them, so think about your model, the story you’re telling, and the atmosphere you want to create.
 A romantic, painterly portrait will have a very different background than a bold and bright theme, even if they feature the same model.
 You can start by writing down a few keywords and putting together a mood board of inspirational photos to help you decide the perfect backdrop for your shoot.